update 24.04.2017 – include Subject Alternative Name field

-While the Owncloud Manual suggests enabling SSL, it unfortunately does not go into detail how to get a secure setup.
+While the Nextcloud Manual suggests enabling SSL, it unfortunately does not go into detail how to get a secure setup.
 The core problem is that the default SSL settings of Apache are not sane as in they do not enforce strong encryption.
 Furthermore the used default certificate will not match your server name and produce errors in the browser.

 Generating a secure Certificate